How to Use Your LinkedIn Profile as a Resume

 Think of your LinkedIn profile as an online resume.
 Like your resume, it should demonstrate your abilities, work experience, and education.
 However, a LinkedIn profile can do even more than a traditional resume.
 It can include a photo of you, links to your work, references from colleagues and employers, and more.

 Know how to create a LinkedIn profile that acts like a resume, only better.
 With a strong profile, you increase your chances of impressing an employer.

 One of the most important parts of LinkedIn is your profile.
 Your profile is what you use to connect with people in your network.
 It is also how you get found on LinkedIn by potential employers.

 For all these reasons, it is important to make sure that your LinkedIn profile is complete and detailed.
-In fact, you can consider your LinkedIn profile your online resume.
-It should have the same information that is on your resume and, if you're looking for a new job, you will want prospective employers to be able to review your credentials for employment, including your qualifications, your experience, and your skills.
+In fact, you can consider your LinkedIn profile as your online resume.
+It should have the same information that is on your resume and, if you're looking for a new job, you will want prospective employers to be able to review your credentials for employment, including your qualifications, experience, and skills.

 How to Use Your LinkedIn Profile as a Job Search Tool

 What's the best way to create a LinkedIn profile that will catch the eye of hiring managers and professional networkers?
 LinkedIn offers users a number of ways to build an impressive profile.
 Here are some tips on how to make your profile into a strong online resume that will help you job search on LinkedIn:

 - Get detailed.
 When creating your profile, include all of the information that you list on your resume, and more.
 One benefit of a LinkedIn profile is that it can be longer than your resume.
 If you left any information out of your resume (such as a previous job), you can put it in your profile.
 However, don’t get carried away.
 If your profile is several pages long, no one is going to read it.